sandrarajp/E-Commerce-using-AWS/README.md

 ## Research Questions & Key Findings

-- Which product categories generate the most revenue?
+1.Which product categories generate the most revenue?
 - Electronics & Fashion contribute 57% of total revenue.

-- Which region has the highest conversion rate?
+2.Which region has the highest conversion rate?
 - GCC region shows 1.4× higher conversion compared to APAC.

-- Does marketing spend correlate with sales growth?
+3.Does marketing spend correlate with sales growth?
 - Strong positive correlation (r = 0.82).

-- Which customer segments drive profitability?
+4.Which customer segments drive profitability?
 - Loyal customers with ≥3 purchases per quarter deliver 65% of profits.

 ---